See the Story Index for Wael Abdelgawad’s other stories.

 Slipping in, I flicked the light switch.
 Nothing.
 There was no power.
 I slanted the blinds to let in sunlight.
 The apartment stank of mildew and sour milk.
 The yellowed vinyl flooring was littered with the scattered debris of a life that had been shed like a snakeskin.
 Dirty dishes in the sink.
 Worn and stained furniture.
 A few items of discarded clothing: socks, a child’s t-shirt, an old shoe.
 Aside from that, it was empty.
 Nothing in the closets, no silverware, no TV or computer, nothing of value.

-In the bathroom I found empty bottles of cough syrup and ibuprofen, a burnt spoon and a scorched piece of a car antenna.
+In the bathroom I found empty bottles of cough syrup and ibuprofen, along with a burnt spoon and a scorched piece of a car antenna.
 So Angie was a junkie after all.
 Drug addicts downed cough syrup and ibuprofen when they didn’t have money for dope.
 The spoon was held above a flame to cook down heroin.
 And the car antenna, I suspected, was a makeshift crack pipe.

 In the movies, the detective continues searching the crime scene determinedly, even when everyone else has given up.
 “There’s always something,” he mutters to himself.
 “There’s always a clue.”
 And of course he finds something in the end.

 In real life it’s not always like that.
 I searched from one end to the other, but found nothing that would tell me where Angie and Anna had gone.
 No photographs or mementos, no receipts or letters.
+And I didn’t have a television CSI team to come in here and analyze the soil on the carpet, and tell me that it came from the northern shore of Shaver Lake, where Angie must undoubtedly have a hideout, or some such nonsense.

 I decided to pay a visit to Tarek’s sister Dalya.
 I hadn’t seen her in eleven years, and all I knew about her was that she was a dentist, had a couple of kids and was divorced.
 I did a quick internet search and her website came up right away.
-She owned her own dental practice, Lovely Smile, in Merced – a medium sized city sixty miles to the north.
+She owned her own dental practice, called Lovely Smile, in Merced – a medium sized city sixty miles to the north.
 Closer than I’d thought.
 Good.

 I hopped onto 180 west then merged onto 99 north, driving exactly at the speed limit.
 As I drove, I practiced drawing my knife with one hand while I steered the car with the other.
+I mean, I wasn’t practicing steering the car.
+I knew how to do that.
+It was the knife draw I was working on.

 There are many people who carry knives but never practice the draw.
 One day they are mugged or attacked and find themselves fumbling for the knife, trying to open it with trembling hands – if they remember it at all.

 Kali and its sister art Eskrima are popularly known as stick arts.
 The heart of Kali, however, is the knife.
 Even the stick is considered only a training substitute for a sword or machete.
 The techniques range from basic to highly complex.
 We train empty hands versus knife, knife versus knife, forward and reverse grip knife, and even double knife.
-I have been doing this since I was five years old.
+I have been doing this since I was seven years old.

 “I’m here on a personal visit,” I explained.
 “I’m an old friend.
 Tell her Zaid Al-Husayni is here to see her.”